kavnish/kavnish.github.io/pages/timeline.md

 published: true
 ---

+**2023-07-15**

+`Making something digitally available doesn’t mean it will create new demand? or does it? eg synths?`

 **2023-07-04**

 `Fun thing I noticesd in TBBT-ep-17 -- Sheldon is portrayed as super smart person but still he's having a hard time learning the mandarin language. writers played that out in a fun way without it feeling sheldon going out of character. -- or maybe it's just me assuming that smart people learn languages quickly.`